muxinc/media-chrome/docs/src/pages/en/stream-type.md

 One of the states the media-controller can provide is `media-stream-type`, with potential values of `live`, `on-demand`, or empty (unknown).

-Media streams come in two major _types_, live and on-demand (often called VOD for video).
+Media streams come in two major _types_, live and on-demand (often called VOD or "Video On-Demand" for video).
 The core difference between the two is that with a live stream the duration of the media is unknown, because it hasn't finished yet or may never finish in the case of 24/7 live streams.
 This has implications for the progress bar (media-time-range) and often comes with other UI differences like a red light icon to signal the content is live, or features allowing the viewer/listener to interact with the live streamer.
 An on-demand UI may also include unique features like chapters and episodes menus.

 The `media-stream-type` state makes it possible to build a player UI that adapts to the current stream type.